Frequently Asked Questions

 What is ‘coming out’?

-Coming out is the process through which an LGBTIQ+ person comes to recognise and acknowledge (both to self and others) their sexual orientation, gender identity or intersex status.
+Coming out is the process through which an LGBTIQA+ person comes to recognise and acknowledge (both to self and others) their sexual orientation, gender identity or intersex status.

 What is gender identity?